pap3rhat/visualization-tools/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### *Radial blur*
 As the name suggest a radial blur is a kind of a low-pass filter.
 So it "smoothes" the image by keeping its low frequencies and discarding its high frequencies.
-There are however some difference to a Box blur or a Gaussian blur. <br />
+There are however some difference to a Box blur or a <a href="#gaussian-blur">Gaussian blur</a>. <br />
-For a Box blur or a Gaussian blur the image gets smoothed along the horizontal axis by a kernel that for example looks like this ( $3 \times 3$ one-dimensional Gaussian kernel)
+For a Box blur or a <a href="#gaussian-blur">Gaussian blur</a> the image gets smoothed along the horizontal axis by a kernel that for example looks like this ( $3 \times 3$ one-dimensional Gaussian kernel)
 ```math
 \frac{1}{4} \cdot  \begin{bmatrix}
 	1 & 2 & 1